alanng10/Tool/Docue/a.md

 The word fourth letter "l" refers to list unite.

 The word spell is Thin Any operate direct operate engin list unite.

+Tool has arch.

+The arch is Model View Plat.

+From bottom to top, the first layer is Plat.

+The second layer is Model.

+The third layer is View.

+Class that is tagged with the existence of view is in View.

+Class that has effect and its dependent class is in Plat.

+Class that stores any or results any is in Model.

+Tool main triggers View.
+View may triggers Plat or Model.